Perspectives: Anita Bueno

 What is driving you professionally right now?

-I am drawn to process; how things happen has always been more interesting than the end product.
+I am drawn to process; becoming has always been more interesting than what things become.
 This is fitting because landscape IS the unfolding of process!
-My current challenge is analyzing how landscape architects work, how we design, how we relate to our clients, our sites, our collaborators and contractors, and how, if we truly embodied being interconnected with all beings, would that change how we work?
+My current challenge is analyzing how landscape architects work.
+How do we design, relate to our clients, our sites, our collaborators and contractors?
+If we truly embodied being interconnected with all beings, would that change how we work?

 What challenge(s) is landscape architecture allowing you to address right now?